gXLg/nullcord/docs/README.md

 * Selfbotting - while it is still possible,
 I advice against it, it can get you banned, because this lib uses only bot-specific endpoints
-* Datatypes - any objects returned by discord from their API are passed back to the user in their original format
+* Datatypes - any objects returned by Discord from their API are passed back to the user in their original format
 * Object oriented design - the library is